Before test day, make sure you're familiar with these procedures and rules.

 Pandemic Safety Procedures

-While many test centers are still requiring masks, your test center may have decided not to if students in your area aren't wearing masks in school during the week.
+Your test center may have decided not to require face masks.
 Check your test center's website to see if it requires masks.
 Bring a mask on test day, just in case, and wear it if directed by the test center staff.
-Remember to also practice social distancing at all times.

 Check your test center's website for any additional or specific entry requirements it may have.